 One enters Place des Vosges through vaulted arches separating it from the rest of the Marais area.
 It is the oldest square in Paris, perfectly symmetric and surrounded by houses with the exact same facade – red bricks with strips of yellow stone.
-Finished in 1612 to commemorate the wedding of King Louis XII to Anne of Austria, it is an elegant and quiet oasis in the middle of Paris, and for centuries it was home to the French aristocracy.
+Finished in 1612 to commemorate the wedding of King Louis XII to Anne of Austria, it is an elegant and quiet oasis in the middle of Paris and for centuries it was home to the French aristocracy.

 Our lunch at L’Ambroisie didn’t disappoint, either.
-Starting with the building itself, a hotel particulier facing the square – antique tapestries on the walls, chairs covered in velvet, wood floors – everything reminded of old-world elegance and refinement.
-The food was extraordinary: each serving opened the way to tastes and nuances I had never experienced.
+Starting with the building itself, a hotel particulier facing the square – antique tapestries on the walls, chairs covered in velvet, wood floors – everything imparted a sense of old-world elegance and refinement.
+The food was extraordinary – each serving opened the way to tastes and nuances I had never experienced.
 The courses were so beautifully presented, that at the table next to ours a group of Japanese men dressed in identical blue suits were filming it all: as soon as the food was placed on the table, each would get a camera, point it to his plate, and start recording.
 We were all very amused by the scene.
 Even the cooks came out of the kitchen to look.